Life without parole: Mayflower man sentenced for child rape - NewsBreak

 CONWAY, Ark. – A Mayflower man was sentenced to life in prison Thursday for the 2016 rape of a child.

 A jury found William Tod Rickert, 56, guilty of rape of a minor after less than an hour’s deliberation.
-This was Rickert’s third felony conviction, after two earlier burglary convictions, mandating his receiving a sentence of life without parole, 20 th Judicial District Prosecutor Carol Crews stated.Benton County arrests 45 people in sex offender roundup
+This was Rickert’s third felony conviction, after two earlier burglary convictions, mandating his receiving a sentence of life without parole, 20 th Judicial District Prosecutor Carol Crews stated.Registered sex offender arrested again for allegedly raping a child

 Trial testimony included two women who said they were assaulted by Rickert when they were minors, Crews stated.